 This program is another form of gift aid that does not have to be repaid: however, unlike the Pell Grant program, it is not based on financial need.
 The Iraq and Afghanistan Service Grant Program is intended to assist students who are not Pell-eligible, but whose parent or guardian died as a result of military service in Iraq or Afghanistan after September 11, 2001, and who, at the time of the parent's or guardian's death, were less than 24 years old or were enrolled in college at least part-time.
-The amount awarded to any course; however, the student will not receive VA payments during this period.
-The VA will automatically discontinue benefits on the day after the term end date.
-Benefits will not resume until the requirements for all courses in which the student is enrolled have been satisfied, the student enrolls in a subsequent term and the enrollment has been certified to the VA.
+The amount awarded to any eligible student is equal to the maximum Pell Grant for the award year, not to exceed the cost of attendance.